HMS Briseis (1808): Career

-In September 1809 Commander John Adye took command of Briseis.
+In September 1809, Commander John Adye took command of Briseis.

-On 6 November Briseis captured the Danish privateer Réciprocite off Heligoland.
+On 6 November, Briseis captured the Danish privateer Réciprocite off Heligoland.
 Réciprocite, of four guns and 14 men, had been out 12 days from Husum, without having made any captures.

 Rensburg arrived at Yarmouth on 20 August 1810.
 Briseis had recaptured her from the Danes.

-Sans Souci: On 14 October 1810 Lieutenant George Benthem (acting), was in command of Briseis and 80 miles west by south of Horn Reef when she sighted a French privateer.
-After a chase of eight hours Briseis was able to close with the privateer and an engagement ensued.
+Sans Souci: On 14 October 1810, Lieutenant George Benthem (acting), was in command of Briseis and 80 miles west by south of Horn Reef when she sighted a French privateer.
+After a chase of eight hours, Briseis was able to close with the privateer and an engagement ensued.
 The engagement lasted an hour, with the vessels touching each other, before the privateer struck.
-The French had eight men killed and 19 wounded; the British four men killed and 11 wounded.
+The French had eight men killed and 19 wounded; the British had four men killed and 11 wounded.
 The privateer was the schooner Sans Souci, of ten 12-pounder guns and four 2-pounders.
 She had a crew of 55 men under the command of Captain Jules Jacob.
 She had left Amsterdam two days earlier in company with another schooner privateer, the two privateers intending to prey on British shipping on the Dogger Bank.
 Bentham brought San Souci into Yarmouth.
 When the Admiralty heard of the action they confirmed Benthem's appointment to Briseis, backdating the appointment to the date of the action.
-In 1847 the Admiralty awarded the two surviving claimants from the crew the Naval General Service Medal.
+In 1847, the Admiralty awarded the two surviving claimants from the crew the Naval General Service Medal.

-On 25 October 1810 Briseis and Snake were in company at the recapture of Ulrica Wilhelmina.
+On 25 October 1810, Briseis and Snake were in company at the recapture of Ulrica Wilhelmina.

-In December Commander Charles T. Smith replaced Benthem.
-In May 1811 Briseis detained and sent into Yarmouth Dolly, Parsons, master.
+In December, Commander Charles T. Smith replaced Benthem.
+In May 1811, Briseis detained and sent into Yarmouth Dolly, Parsons, master.
 Dolly had been sailing from America to Petersburg.

-In March 1812 Commander John Ross replaced Smith.

-James Clark Ross joined the Navy in April 1812 and served in this ship under the command of his uncle, John Ross.
+In March 1812, Commander John Ross replaced Smith.
+James Clark Ross joined the Navy in April 1812, and served in this ship under the command of his uncle, John Ross.